7 Takeaways From The Bestselling Book Stumbling On Happiness

 • When it comes to past or future events, what a person imagines can be more like the present than those events were or will be.

-He then references the work of German philosopher Immanuel Kant and his idealism theory to further iterate on this point.
+He then references the work of German philosopher Immanuel Kant and his idealism theory to further iterate this point.

 In the 18th century, Kant stated, "The understanding can intuit nothing, the senses can think nothing.
 Only through their union can knowledge arise."
 Gilbert explains Kant's idealistic concepts by suggesting that people use physical senses and the mind to create sensations.
-This process might allow them to understand better and comprehend their environment.
+This process might allow them to better comprehend their environment.

 In his book, Gilbert states, "Our perceptions are the result of a psychological process that combines what our eyes see with what we already think, feel, know, want, and believe, and then uses this combination of sensory information and preexisting knowledge to construct our perception of reality.